Manuel Roman

-Manuel Roman (born January 10, 1988) is a Mexican professional boxer from Paramount, California.
+Manuel Roman (born January 10, 1988) is a Mexican professional boxer from Paramount, California, United States.
 As of the 11th of August, 2024, he had 20 wins, 4 losses, and 3 draws.
 Roman currently fights in the super bantamweight division.
 On September 13, 2014, Roman lost to Leo Santa Cruz in the WBC super bantamweight championship of the world by TKO in the second round.
 He faced Diego De La Hoya on February 27, 2015.